 This week, our sister organisation, the Committee of Advertising Practice (CAP) Compliance team has written to homeopaths across the UK to remind them of the rules that govern what they can and can’t say in their marketing materials, including on their websites.

-Homeopathy is based on the principle of treating like with like; a substance that causes certain symptoms can also help remove those symptoms.
+Homeopathy is based on the principle of treating like with like; a substance that causes certain symptoms can also help remove those symptoms when it is diluted heavily in water before being consumed.
 Practitioners believe that this stimulates the body to heal itself.
 However, to date, despite having considered a body of evidence, neither we nor CAP has seen robust evidence that homeopathy works.
 Practitioners should therefore avoid making direct or implied claims that homeopathy can treat medical conditions.

 We have no intention of restricting the ability of practitioners to advertise legitimate and legal services, nor do we seek to restrict the right of individuals to choose treatment.
 However, when advertisers make claims about products or services, whatever the sector, they must hold appropriate evidence to back up those claims.
 If they do not, then we have a responsibility to intervene to protect consumers by ensuring that those ads are amended or withdrawn.